mariusrubo/Unity-EyeTracking-RegionsOfInterest/README.md

 Attach this script, stream the gaze rays from both eyes provided by your eye-tracker's API in the Update()- or FixedUpdate()-Loop, insert your relevant ROI's transforms in the editor and don't forget to store the data e.g. in a csv-file (not covered here).

-# Cite
+# Reference
-When using this code in your academic work, please cite the paper in which I first introduced it:
+This code was first described here:

-Rubo, M., & Gamer, M. (2020).
+Rubo, M., & Gamer, M. (2021).
 Stronger reactivity to social gaze in virtual reality compared to a classical laboratory environment. *British Journal of Psychology,* 112(1), 301-314.